zosconnect/sample-nodejs-clients/README.md

 ```

 ## Sample 3: A Microservice API that contains a claims processing business rule
-**Description:** This sample is the Node.js microservice API that provides the health claims business rule that is used in the [z/OS Connect EE GitHub Sample on API requester](https://github.com/zosconnect/zosconnect-sample-cobol-apirequester).
-The sample provides automatic approval for health claims based on the amount submitted.
+**Description:** This sample is the Node.js microservice API that provides the health claim business rule that is used in the [z/OS Connect EE GitHub Sample on API requester](https://github.com/zosconnect/zosconnect-sample-cobol-apirequester).
+The sample provides automatic approval for a health claim based on the claim type and claim amount submitted.
 It handles the following claim types: **MEDICAL**, **DRUG**, **DENTAL**.
-The claim amount limits are **100 for MEDICAL**, **200 for DENTAL**, and **300 for DRUG**.
+The claim amount limits are **100 for MEDICAL**, **800 for DENTAL**, and **1000 for DRUG**.
 If the amount exceeded these limits then the business rule will not approve the claim automatically.
 ![Sample 3 diagram](https://github.com/zosconnect/sample-nodejs-clients/blob/master/media/diag-sample3.png)

 To run the `sample-3.js`, issue the following commands from a command window or Telnet session if using Node.js on z/OS: